 Journals & Databases

-A-Z Journals and Journal Articles
+Journals and Journal Articles

-To see if we have access to a specific journal, look up the title using the Journal Finder (Library Search).
+To see if we have access to a specific journal, you can look up the title using the Journal Finder (Library Search).
 If we have the title, you will be able to link to it online or, in the case of print journals, you will see where it is shelved in the library.

-When you have a reference to a specific journal article that you would like to read, first search the Journal Finder (Library Search) using the journal title.
-If access is available online, follow the link to locate the journal article using the year, volume and issue and page number.
+When you have a reference to a specific journal article that you would like to read, enter the article title into Library Search.

 A-Z Databases

-Some resources will require you to select your institution at the outset, while others require a personal account to be created for the individual resource.
+Some resources will require you to select your institution at the outset, while others may require a personal account to be created for the individual resource.

-On all occasions you will be prompted when accessing the resource.
 If you experience any problems accessing our resources please contact us via email: library@dcu.ie or via our library Chat service.

 These electronic resources subscribed to by DCU Library may be used within the DCU network, or off-campus, by DCU registered staff and students only.